Hi, I’m Libby. Welcome to my kitchen in the Hunter Valley, Australia.

 This blog is my attempt to grab onto something from the past, to stop and slow things down.
 To appreciate my family history, and remember that sometimes the simple things, like home cooking, are what makes life truly wonderful.

-It’s about creating, sharing and connecting
+It’s about learning, creating, sharing and connecting

 Social media offers a new opportunity for connection, but of course it’s not quite the same as real, shared experiences.
 Over the last few years, the novelty of social media has really worn off for me.
 I find myself needing a bigger reason or purpose to use social media.